 You will also need an IFFIT (If this then that) account.
-IFFIT is a service that allows all your apps to create a chain of statements calls applets.
-We will be using IFFIT to allow Twitter to talk to your Google Calendar.
+IFTTT is a service that allows all your apps to create a chain of statements calls applets.
+We will be using IFTTT to allow Twitter to talk to your Google Calendar.

 The last thing you will need is access to the Twitter account you wish to schedule the tweets for.

 First things first is to log into the Gmail account you are going to use and open the calendar.
 You can access this by selecting the Google apps icon in the top right of your inbox as shown below.

 With your Google calendar open, you can move across to IFTTT to select the applet we will need.
 In another window, log into IFFIT and select this applet – Schedule tweets using Google Calendar.